Frontline launches new Ford Transit Custom campervan

 2016 was a hectic year for Frontline with the launch of a larger factory at Brookvale in July.

 This new area allows us to have a more significant number of vans on the production floor at any time.
-This investment has improved efficiency due to a larger workspace, more parts storage and general modernisation of space and equipment.
-This area also offers a bright, fresh factory for our fantastic team of builders.
+This investment has improved efficiency due to a larger workspace, more parts storage and general modernization of space and equipment.
+The upgraded site now streamlines Frontline camper conversions across models, including the Toyota Hiace campervan, Renault Trafic campervan, and Ford Transit campervan platforms.
+This area also offers a bright, fresh factory for our fantastic team of builders, who work tirelessly to deliver high-quality Frontline campers for sale.

 New Frontline Showroom

-So if a new Toyota Hiace or VW T6 campervan is on your mind, why not visit, we have the best display in the country.
+So if a Toyota Hiace camper,a Ford Transit campervan Australia edition, or a Renault campervan for sale is on your mind, why not visit us?
+We have the most comprehensive camper display in the country.

 Time to Roam Australia April-May 2015 Issue

-When Leonardo da Vinci penned, ‘Simplicity was the ultimate sophistication’ 500 years ago, could he have had the foresight to be referring to Frontline’s 2015 Toyota Hiace campervan?
+When Leonardo da Vinci penned, “Simplicity was the ultimate sophistication” 500 years ago, could he have had the foresight to be referring to the Frontline 2015 Toyota HiAce campervan?

 Specifications